szdowk/vinsa1060plus-driver-all-in-one/README.md

 ## Configuring tablet

-Configuration of the driver placed in _config.yaml_ file.
+Configuration of the driver placed in `config-vin1060plus.yml` file.

 You may need to change the *vendor_id* and the *product_id* but I'm not sure (You device can have the same values as mine, but if it is not you can run the *lsusb* command to find yours).